How Trump loyalists are driving his campaign’s legal efforts to challenge ballots

 “IF YOU COUNT THE LEGAL VOTES, I EASILY WIN THE ELECTION!” the president posted Thursday on Twitter.

-But his lawyers have produced no evidence of fraud in their spate of lawsuits around the country, and they notably did not to sue to stop counting in Arizona, where Trump was narrowing Biden’s lead Thursday.
+But his lawyers have produced no evidence of fraud in their spate of lawsuits around the country, and they notably did not sue to stop counting in Arizona, where Trump was narrowing Biden’s lead Thursday.

 The president himself tweeted “STOP THE COUNT” on Thursday morning — at a time when, had the count been stopped, he would have been behind Biden in electoral votes.